Are you pregnant or planning to have a baby in the near future? Try these helpful tips to prepare for your baby while staying on a tight budget.

 Give cloth a chance.
-Not only does is save you tons of money, but it’s great for your baby too!
+Not only do cloth diapers save you tons of money, but they’re great for your baby too.
 Plus, you don’t have to feel guilty about adding up to the landfills.
 Reusable diapers for babies also come in cute colors and designs, so really, it’s also a fashion investment.

 Diapers aren’t the only way to use cloth.
 Wipes can be too!
 It’s a sensible and cost-effective alternative to disposable wipes.
 Just throw them in together with the cloth diapers until you’re ready for laundry day.

 3. Take it easy on the shopping